MicrosoftDocs/msteams-docs/msteams-platform/get-started/prerequisites.md

 You also can find the Teams Toolkit on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).

 The following tools will be installed by the Visual Studio Code extension when they are needed.
 If already installed, the installed version will be used instead.
-If using Linux, you must install these tools before use:
+If using Linux (including WSL), you must install these tools before use:

 - [Azure Functions Core Tools](/azure/azure-functions/functions-run-local)